 The Cadet program has two purposes: to provide leadership and growth opportunities for teens and tweens, and to provide assistance and role models to our younger and/or newer participants.

-The rest of this section is divided into two parts: for parents of skiers and snowboarders needing assistance, and for Cadets and their families.
+The rest of this section is divided into two parts: Info for parents & participants needing Cadet assistance and info for Cadets and their families.

-Cadets in both of our programs (ski and snowboard cadets and freestyle cadets) are available to assist those learning to ski and snowboard at Chester Bowl.
+- Cadets in both of our programs (Ski & Snowboard Cadets and Freestyle Cadets) are available to assist those learning to ski and snowboard at Chester Bowl.
 Cadets are always available to be chairlift partners to those who need assistance riding the lift.
 They can also be skiing/boarding buddies for limited numbers of trips up and down the hill.

-Cadets are youth 12 years old and up.
+Cadets must be in 7th grade through 10th grade.
 Participants are recruited during the fall, especially around the time of ski/snowboard fittings and the lottery, and have trainings before the hill opens in December.
 Cadets are expected to volunteer for a total of 50 hours over the course of the season, prioritizing the December Holiday Break, Saturday lessons, and Freestyle Fridays.
 In return for their time, cadets receive free food while working, leadership trainings, and will be able to attend a private ski & snowboard party only for Cadets and siblings!